 Impact of Technology on the Automotive Industry

-Digital Economy Handbook Infographic: Impact of Data Factories on the Automotive IndustryNowadays cars are mainly sold/ leased through distributors and dealers who collect data on customer experience and the vehicles themselves.
-Distributors and dealers are the main intermediaries between the car manufacturers and the customers.
-Cars have come a long way since their creation, many automotive manufacturers have adopted new technologies to improve vehicles of all kinds by making them more efficient.
-Still, the concept of cars itself has not changed much.
-This is about to change soon, however.
-Currently, two main developments are in the making: growing Internet of Things (IoT), and new mobility business models are appearing.
+Digital Economy Handbook Infographic: Impact of Data Factories on the Automotive IndustryNowadays cars are mainly sold or leased through distributors and dealers who collect data on customer experience and the vehicles themselves.
+Distributors and dealers are the main intermediaries between the car manufacturers and customers.
+Cars have advanced a great deal since their creation, and automotive manufacturers have adopted new technologies to improve the efficiency of vehicles of all kinds.
+Still, the concept of the car itself has not changed much up until now.
+This concept is currently undergoing some transformations, however.
+Currently, two main developments are underway: the growing Internet of Things (IoT) and the appearance of new mobility business models.